Fintech unicorn TransferWise reaches profitability, planning ‘new financial services’

 To that end, I’m told TransferWise now claims 10 per cent of the international money transfer market in the U.K., a market still dominated by the major four banks who account for about 80 per cent by some estimates.
 Or, put over simply, the company is now the size of half a bank in international money transfer terms, something that hasn’t gone entirely unnoticed by those incumbent banks.

 “If you look around there are a lot of other fintech companies but they are often selling their own product through a bank,” adds Hinrikus.
-“In the fintech space, I believe we will only see a couple of new global brands being build, and I’m pretty sure we are going to be one of them”.
+“In the fintech space, I believe we will only see a couple of new global brands being built, and I’m pretty sure we are going to be one of them”.

 Lastly, here’s a bit of fun.
 The TransferWise founder recently tweeted a copy of his first ever pitch email to TechCrunch, more than six years ago, which resulted in the fintech unicorn’s first wave of coverage and revenue.
 The 700 person-strong and now profitable company has come a long way since then.